mtrudel/hap/README.md

 [Documentation](https://hexdocs.pm/hap/)

-HAP is a framework for building DIY HomeKit accessories based on Apple's [HomeKit Accessory Protocol Specification](https://developer.apple.com/homekit/).
+HAP is a framework for building DIY HomeKit accessories based on Apple's [HomeKit Accessory Protocol](https://developer.apple.com/homekit/) specification.
 You can think of it as [homebridge](https://github.com/nfarina/homebridge) for Elixir (with a bit more of a focus on building actual accessories via Nerves) in contrast to Homebridge's typical use as a bridge to existing accessories.